wburgers/Open-Zwave-Socket-Server/INSTALL.md

 cp /path/to/open-zwave/.../server/test /path/to/open-zwave/openzwave-server
 /path/to/open-zwave/openzwave-server &
 ```
-If you want to run it anywhere else, you have to specify the open-zwave config folder in main.cpp and rebuild the server.
+If you want to run it anywhere else, you have to specify the open-zwave config folder in main.cpp and rebuild the server or copy the config folder.

 Additionally, you can schedule zcron.sh to be run at a specific time.
 I run mine every day at 4 AM.
 This schedules my sunrise and sunset triggers.